harvester/docs/versioned_docs/version-v1.3/logging/harvester-logging.md

 ###### Output

-The fields present in the **Output** form will change depending on the `Output` chosen, in order to expose the fields present for each [output plugin](https://kube-logging.dev/docs/configuration/plugins/outputs/).
+The form shows the fields that are available for the selected [output](https://kube-logging.dev/docs/configuration/plugins/outputs/).

 ###### Output Buffer

-The `Output Buffer` editor allows you to describe how you want the output buffer to behave.
-You can find the documentation for the buffer fields [here](https://kube-logging.dev/docs/configuration/plugins/outputs/buffer/).
+The editor allows you to describe the preferred output buffer behavior using various [fields](https://kube-logging.dev/docs/configuration/plugins/outputs/buffer/).

 ###### Labels & Annotations